jenkinsdockerdemo/openshift-container-platform/docs/lab3:IntegrationwithAAD.md

 ```
 sudo vi /etc/origin/master/master-config.yaml
 ```
-11. Now type /identity and hit enter.
+11. Now type '**/identity**' and hit enter.
 You will be directed to line starting with identityProviders.
 Now type **i** to enter Insert Mode.

-12. Keep the pointer at the starting of identityProvider word and then paste the edited content and then press Escape and then type 'wq!' and hit enter.
+12. Keep the pointer at the starting of identityProvider word and then paste the edited content and then press Escape and then type '**wq!**' and hit enter.

 13. Now **execute** the following command.
 ```